-(1) There shall be an Election Directorate appointed in terms of this section, which shall be responsible for-
+4. (1) There shall be an Election Directorate appointed in Appointment terms of this section, which shall be responsible forand functions ot Election Directorate.

-- (a) co-ordinating the activities of Ministries and departments of Government in regard to the delimitation of constituencies, the registration of voters, the conduct of polls and all other matters connected with elections; and - (b) giving instructions and making recommendations to- - (i) the Registrar-General in regard to the exercise of his functions under this Act; and - (ii) other persons in the employment of the State for the purpose of ensuring the efficient, proper, free and fair conduct of elections; and - (c) generally, ensuring that elections are conducted efficiently, properly, freely and fairly.

-(2) The Election Directorate shall consist of-

-- a chairman, who shall be appointed by the President for his ability and experience in administration or his professional qualifications or for his suitability otherwise for appointment; and - (b) the Registrar-General; and - (c) not fewer than two nor more than ten other members, who shall be appointed by the Minister. - (3) The chairman and other members of the Election Directorate appointed in terms of subsection (2) shall hold office for such period as may be fixed on their appointment.
+- (a) co-ordinating the activities of Ministries and departments of Government in regard to the delimitation of constituencies, the registration of voters, the conduct of polks and all other matters connected with elections; - (b) giving instructions and making recommendations to- - (i) the Registrar-General in regard to the exercise of his functions under this Act: - (ii) other persons in the employment of the State for the purpose of ensuring the efficient, proper, free and fair conduct of elections; and - (c) generally ensuring that elections are conducted efficiently, properly, freely and fairly. - (2) The Election Directorate shall consist of- - (a) a chairman, who shall be appointed by the President for his ability and experience in administration or his professional qualifications or his suitability otherwise for appointment; and - (b) the Registrar-General; and - (c) not fewer than two and more than ten other members, who shall be appointed by the Minister. - (3) The chairman and other members of the Election Directorate appointed in terms of subsection (2) shall hold office for such period as may be fixed on their appointment. - 5.
+Members of the Election Directorate who are not in the Allowances full-time employment of the State, a statutory body or a local payable to authority shall be paid such allowances as may be prescribed.

-5 Allowances payable to members of Election Directorate
+members of Election Directorate.